scaleoutsean/solidfire-windows/README.md

 This is a frequently needed task, to see what volume is mapped (or not) to a Windows iSCSI client.
 There's a script (win_SF_identify_vols.ps1) located [here](https://github.com/scaleoutsean/SF-scripts) that works for the most part (but fails in minor ways.)
 I can't write a new one at the moment, but you can give it a try.

+There's another one [here](https://github.com/sstorholm/Windows-iSCSI-Enumerator), which worked correctly in one instance where I tried it.
+It doesn't give you SolidFire volume IDs, but those can be easily derived from iSCSI target names.

 An enhanced version might do the following:

 - Inputs
   - SolidFire MVIP and a list of Windows hosts
   - List of SolidFire volumes or SolidFire storage account or SolidFire VAG
 - Get SF volumes, get disks from Windows hosts
-- Loop through all that stuff and look for matches
+- Loop through that stuff and look for matches
 - Output
   - Table with a list of SF volumes and any matching Windows volumes and mount points on the Windows host(s)